kubernetes/enhancements/keps/sig-node/6232-memory-manager-drift-tolerance/README.md

   assignment that no longer fits.
 - The tolerated bound is principled (derived from the running kernel), not a hand-picked constant.
-- Operators can opt out of, or override, the behavior.
+- Operators can keep the exact comparison, or set the bound themselves where it cannot be derived.

 ### Non-Goals